swannodette/swannodette.github.com/_posts/2015-01-02-the-essence-of-clojurescript-redux.md

 For the experienced ClojureScript developers I highly recommend poking around at the provided scripts.
 As you'll see with some investigation the Node.js REPL and the dev build use the same output directory.
-This means if you already have a build you start a REPL pretty much instantly by setting the REPLs `:output-dir` and `:cache-analysis` values to be the same as your build.
+This means if you already have a build you can start a REPL pretty much instantly by setting the REPLs `:output-dir` and `:cache-analysis` values to be the same as your build.